DMan1629/InstaEat/README.md

 ## **Custom Foods:**
 Custom Foods are food items with new consumption values.
-This allows creation of "new" foods, event with [Custom Effects](https://github.com/DMan1629/InstaEat/blob/master/README.md#custom-food-effects).
+This allows creation of "new" foods, even foods with [Custom Effects](https://github.com/DMan1629/InstaEat/blob/master/README.md#custom-food-effects).

 #### Setting Custom Food:
 1. Make sure you are doing this while logged into the game and not through the console.